yanivyacoby/harvard-cs290/how-to-do-a-literature-search.md

   * **Out:** An organized set of papers (i.e. grouped by topic, with succinct descriptions)
   > **Tip:** This is possibly the most underrated part!
 Be realistic about tracking your papers *in a way that works for you*.
 Try to organize so that your future self can reference this list and get the main takeaways from each paper without cognitive overload (e.g. rereading the whole paper).

+## The four components, in detail

+Your literature is an **active process**; as you are engaging in each component below, you should always be asking yourself **whether/how** this paper relates to your project and contribution.

+### 1. Refining your search criteria

+At this first step of the literature search, you probably have a rough idea of what kind of problem setting you're in but need precision to best utilize search engines like Google Scholar.
+This is the part where you associate your broad question with a set of **keywords**.

+Sometimes you may stumble upon the appropriate keywords with a few minutes of searching on google;
+however, often you may not.
+This is normal -- consider asking colleagues/mentors in the relevant field for a suggested set of keywords
+(or for some keywords to avoid and why).
+Even better, they may be able to recommend you some relevant papers to start with.